 The Competence Committee will be conducting the audit for the 2017/18 CCP cycle on October 25-26, 2018.
 Regulated members were informed of their selection by email on June 1, 2018.
-Should you have any questions, please contact Dacia Richmond, Director of Education at email@example.com.
+Should you have any questions, please contact the College at firstname.lastname@example.org.

 Selected members may submit their CCP through the My CCP platform from September 1 – 15, inclusive.
 Please click here to see some tips to aid in your audit submission.

 It is the member’s responsibility to ensure that their CCP is complete via entry onto the My CCP platform by the end of the cycle (August 31).
 In this manner, members would be in compliance with the CCP.

 As per section 13 of the Regulations, a member’s ability to renew a full practice permit is contingent on the member’s compliance with the CCP.
 As such, the College annually undergoes an analytics validation of member compliance with the CCP prior to the registration renewal window which commences October 1.
 Through this validation, the College is able to see if/when the member has logged into the platform, if/when they have logged out and if they have entered data into each of the three components of the CCP.
 Through this process, the College is not able to see any detail of the member’s CCP and so the member’s CCP remains confidential.

 Members with perceived non-compliance with the CCP will be contacted by the College.
 The registration renewal of a member who remains in a state of CCP non-compliance will not be processed until such time as the deficiency is remedied.
 In addition, CCP non-compliance is grounds for unprofessional conduct on behalf of the member and this may place the member’s practice permit, and their ability to practice their chosen profession, at risk.